NACo to Congress: fully fund PILT, restore SRS with two years of back funding. Nearly 60% of counties contain federally-managed land

 Members of Congress from states and districts with significant amounts of federally-managed land voiced support for the Payment in Lieu of Taxes program (PILT) during a Sept.
 7 Capitol Hill briefing, but they promoted more active management of forests and more local control of federally-owned land.

-NACo is requesting full funding for PILT — $460 million — along with two years of back funding for the Secure Rural Schools (SRS) program, which expired in 2015.
+NACo is requesting full funding for PILT — $465 million in FY17 but likely to increase in FY18 — along with two years of back funding for the Secure Rural Schools (SRS) program, which expired in 2015.
 Nearly 60 percent of the nation’s counties (1,850) contain tax-exempt, federally-managed land, yet must provide essential services for their communities and to visitors to those lands on a constrict taxable land base.

 “There’s just very little land to actually fund the services: EMS, pensions, schools, roads, infrastructure,” said Sen. Jeff Flake (R-Ariz.).
 “It’s difficult, and until the federal government does something different in regards to the ownership of land, then the federal government has to come through.”